-Parent Pick Ups and Drop Offs: Parents transporting their child to or from CINHS must accompany their child to and from their child's classroom, group social location, or designated area.
+Parent Pick Ups and Drop Offs: Parents transporting their child to or from CINHS must accompany their child to and from their child's classroom or group social location.
 Please remember siblings or other children must not be left unattended in a vehicle or during their time at CINHS.
+For additional support to CINHS families, car seats are provided in case of emergencies; they can be checked out and returned on a daily/weekly basis.